ay-lab/dcHiC/README.md

 ### Other Notes

 Genome blacklisted regions are taken from a comprehensive study of problematic regions in high-throughput sequencing experiments, dubbed the ENCODE blacklists.
-These are available in the "files" directory.
-See the study <a href = "https://www.nature.com/articles/s41598-019-45839-z">here</a> and the full blacklists from the Boyle Lab <a href= "https://github.com/Boyle-Lab/Blacklist/tree/master/lists">here</a>.
+We provide hg19/hg38/mm10 blacklists in the "files" directory (the hg38 and mm10 ones are especially optimized for dcHiC).
+See the study <a href = "https://www.nature.com/articles/s41598-019-45839-z">here</a> and the full blacklists from the <a href= "https://github.com/Boyle-Lab/Blacklist/tree/master/lists">here</a>.

 ## Visualization Input